-9.4.19 Creating a bounding box vector
+9.4.18 Creating a bounding box vector

-- Click on the menu item $Layer \rightarrow New \rightarrow New$ Shapefile Layer.... - Under the Type heading, select the Polygon button. - Click Specify CRS and set the coordinate reference system WGS 84 / UTM zone 33S : EPSG: 32733. - Click OK. - Click OK on the New Vector Layer dialog as well. - Save the vector in the Zoning directory. - Name the output file bbox.shp. - Hide all layers except the new bbox layer and one of the reclassified rasters. - Ensure that the bbox layer is highlighted in the Layers list. - Navigate to the View > Toolbars menu item and ensure that Digitizing is selected.
+- 1. Click on the menu item Layer $\rightarrow$ New $\rightarrow$ New Shapefile Layer... - 2.
+Under the Type heading, select the Polygon button. - 3.
+Click Specify CRS and set the coordinate reference system WGS 84 / UTM zone 33S : EPSG: 32733. - 4.
+Click OK. - 5.
+Click OK on the New Vector Layer dialog as well. - 6.
+Save the vector in the Zoning directory. - 7.
+Name the output file bbox.shp. - 8.
+Hide all layers except the new bbox layer and one of the reclassified rasters. - 9.
+Ensure that the bbox layer is highlighted in the Layers panel. - 10.
+Navigate to the View > Toolbars menu item and ensure that Digitizing is selected.
 You should then see a toolbar icon with a pencil or koki on it.
-This is the Toggle editing button. - Click the Toggle editing button to enter edit mode.
-This allows you to edit a vector layer. - Click the Add feature button, which should be nearby the Toggle editing button.
-It may be hidden behind a double arrow button; if so, click the double arrows to show the Digitizing toolbar's hidden buttons. - With the Add feature tool activated, left-click on the corners of the raster.
+This is the Toggle editing button. - 11.
+Click the Toggle editing button to enter edit mode.
+This allows you to edit a vector layer. - 12.
+Click the Add feature button, which should be nearby the Toggle editing button.
+It may be hidden behind a double arrow button; if so, click the double arrows to show the Digitizing toolbar's hidden buttons. - 13.
+With the Add feature tool activated, left-click on the corners of the raster.
 You may need to zoom in with the mouse wheel to ensure that it is accurate.
-To pan across the map in this mode, click and drag in the map with the middle mouse button or mouse wheel. - For the fourth and final point, right-click to finalize the shape. - Enter any arbitrary number for the shape ID. - Click OK. - Click the Save edits button. - Click the Toggle editing button to stop your editing session. - Save the map.
+To pan across the map in this mode, click and drag in the map with the middle mouse button or mouse wheel. - 14.
+For the fourth and final point, right-click to finalize the shape. - 15.
+Enter any arbitrary number for the shape ID. - 16.
+Click OK. - 17.
+Click the Save edits button. - 18.
+Click the Toggle editing button to stop your editing session. - 19.
+Save the map.